azusaw/shopping-website/README.md

 * [/dashboard](https://shopping-website.herokuapp.com/dashboard) ...
 Show charts for analysing purchase data.
 * [/admin](https://shopping-website.herokuapp.com/admin) ...
 Add new data into database.

-`All visitor` can see products but if visitor want to add to basket, sign up or login is needed.
+`All visitor` can see products but if visitor want to process purchase, sign up or login is needed.

-`Customers` can add items into basket, complete an order, check own order history.
+`Customers` can add items into basket, complete an order, check own order history and profile.

 `Staffs(Administrator)` can check all orders history and dashboard to manage this website.
 Also, they can add new item and update exist item information by using Django default admin function.

 ## How to Start Server